George Freeman (minister): Legal issues

 Freeman recognizes that he has been called to court on numerous occasions but dismisses the validity of accusations against him.
 In response to Freeman's practice of appearing in court without a lawyer, Seattle newspaper The Stranger quipped that in matters of both law and theology he was known for representing himself.
 Freeman was not convicted.

 Freeman was charged with distributing alcohol without a liquor license on several occasions.
 In the late 1970s in Spokane he was convicted of a misdemeanor liquor violation.
 He was charged twice with liquor violations in Seattle, and acquitted in 1977 but convicted in 1979.
 The penalty for that conviction was a fine of $150, which he accepted while insisting his innocence but declining to appeal.
 In 1981 he was charged with distributing alcohol in both Seattle and Spokane.
 On appeal, one of Freeman's 1981 convictions was upheld, and he was sentenced to 60 days in jail and a $900 fine.
 He spent one week in jail for the 1981 conviction.
 On May 14, 1986, Freeman was incarcerated in Seattle for 1981 and 1983 convictions for distributing alcohol.
 His sentence was for 10 months.

 When the Monastery was operational as a disco, Freeman also used part of the building as his home.
 Freeman characterized conviction as an intrusion on his home life with the remark, "I can't even have a beer with friends at home".

 Politics

-In 1999 and in 2021, Freeman stood as candidate for election to Seattle City Council.
+In the 1999, 2006, and 2021 elections for Seattle City Council, Freeman stood as candidate for election.
 He was not elected.
-His campaign platform included support for homelessness services and city public works projects.
+His campaign platform included support for city public works projects., homelessness services, tax on guns, and work release programs for convicted persons.